Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 given point for polling requests from the specific VANTIQ source.
 Must be a positive integer.
 Default value is 10.
 *   maxQueuedTask: Optional.
 Only used if `pollTime` has been specified.
 The maximum number of queued tasks at any given point for polling requests from the specific VANTIQ source.
 Must be a positive integer.
 Default value is 20.
-    *   **NOTE:** The default behavior of the Object Recognition Source is to process the captured frames in parallel.
-If you would like the source to process frames sequentially, then `maxRunningThreads` and `maxQueuedTasks` must both be set to 1.
+    *   **NOTE:** The default behavior of the Object Recognition Source is to process up to 10 captured frames in parallel at a time.
+If you would like the source to only process one frame at a time, then `maxRunningThreads` and `maxQueuedTasks` must both be set to 1.

 ### Options Available for Data Source